 The Hermitage, a former winter palace of the Russian royalty is now the largest museum in the country, with one of the most impressive art collections in the world, most of the stuff was acquired in bulk by Katherine the Great.
-It is also an iconic site where the October Revolution began in 1917 when a legendary warship Aurora fired a blank, signaling the Bolsheviks to begin the assault on the Palace, which thankfully ended without any bloodshed.
+It is also an iconic site where the October Revolution began in 1917 when a legendary warship Aurora fired a blank, signalling the Bolsheviks to begin the assault on the Palace, which thankfully ended without any bloodshed.
 You can easily spend days in the many halls that are located in several locations: so plan your time carefully.
 The largest part of the museum complex is located at the Palace Square and includes 365 halls in the Winter Palace, the small, the old and the new Hermitage.
 Most visitors visit only the Winter Palace where you will find the most famous collection.
 There you can find stunning European art pieces including the work of many famous Italian, Spanish and Dutch masters, Greek and Roman antiquities and richly decorated rooms from the time of the Tsars.
-To avoid the long queues at the entrance you can consider to order your tickets online, although they come at a higher price than when you would buy them at the desk office.
+To avoid the long queues at the entrance you can consider ordering your tickets online, although they come at a higher price than when you would buy them at the desk office.